swannodette/swannodette.github.com/_posts/2013-06-10-porting-notchs-minecraft-demo-to-clojurescript.md

 I apologize for not wrapping up my series of posts on [nominal logic programming](http://arxiv.org/abs/cs/0609062), I'll return to that bit of fun soon enough.
-But lets take leave of theoretical computer science and turn to a more "pragmatic" bit of fun.
+But lets take leave of theoretical computer science turn to something more "pragmatic".

 In this post I want to talk about my port of Notch's beautiful JavaScript demo to ClojureScript.
 When I say beautiful I'm not